 The American Physical Therapy Association (APTA) is the first non-medical organization to participate with Consumer Report’s “Choose Wisely” campaign.
-The objective of Choose Wisely is to eliminate the unnecessary tests and orders physicians make everyday.
+The objective of Choose Wisely is to eliminate the unnecessary tests and orders physicians make every day.
 Each group that gets involved names five treatments that are expensive, ineffective in recovery, or even harmful.
 APTA provided their own lists for consumers to question when they are in physical therapy offices.
 These old physical therapy practices should be eliminated.

 1. Hot and Cold Treatments